Royal National Park: Valley floors

 With rich soils and good supply of water the valley floors are cooler and more humid than any other part of the park.
 Large tree species such as Australian cedar (Toona cilliata prev.
 T. australis) and the larger eucalypt species dominate.
 Tree height reach 50 metres or more and a rich understory of fern, wattles, and other medium-size plants proliferate.
 Some small areas are classified as temperate rainforest.
 These areas are characterized by dense groves of very large trees including the iconic Port Jackson fig (Ficus rubiginosa) and Moreton Bay fig (Ficus macrophylla) trees.
 The absence of light leads to a lack of undergrowth other than a profusion of ferns.
 These are among the more popular areas for visitors to the park.
 The park service is also very careful to protect these areas due to their general rarity in the hot, arid Australian landscape.

 Impressive groves of turpentine (Syncarpia glomulifera) and blackbutt (Eucalyptus pilularis) trees may be seen growing straight up into the sky forming an open canopy with widely spaced trunks.
 In these characteristic areas they are generally considered open forest, they may have a grassy understory, a sclerophyll shrubbery or alternatively they may have a rainforest subcanopy or a rainforest understory with growth being densest nearest to the valley floor or permanent watercourses.
 In these turpentine forests often hundreds of cabbage palms (Livistona australis) may be seen growing in dense tall thickets which are rarely touched by fire or they may exist as young plants in open grassy spaces which are burnt regularly enough not to form visible trunks.
 Rainforest pockets are dominated by jackwood and sassafras.
 The lilli pilli (Acmena smithii) produces a fruit edible raw.
 Another common species is the coachwood (Ceratopetalum apetalum) which were used extensively from Australian rainforests to manufacture horse-drawn coaches.

 Birds distinctive to these rich rainforest habitats include Topknot pigeons (Lopholaimus antarcticus), green catbirds (Ailuroedus crassirostris), rufous fantails (Rhipidura rufifrons) and black-faced monarchs (Monarcha melanopsis).
 Two interesting birds often encountered in dense scrub or rainforest include the flightless brush turkey (Alectura lathami) and the noise mimicking superb lyrebird (Menura novaehollandiae).

+Platypus once found habitat in the Hacking River.
+In May 2023, the species was returned to the national park under a relocation program jointly conducted by the University of New South Wales, NSW National Parks and Wildlife Service and the World Wildlife Fund.
+The platypus have been fitted with transmitters, so monitoring in their new environment can continue.